Oslo Pass

 Do I need an app?+

 Yes.
 The Oslo Pass runs in the free Oslo Pass app.
-After purchase you receive a code that you enter in the app under "Redeem pass".
-Only activate the pass when you are ready to go.
+After purchase you receive a code that you enter under "Redeem pass".
+The pass is linked to the device, so do not redeem it on a phone you will not carry.

 How do I present the pass on-site?+